 Pet Dermatology Care

 Skin conditions can cause no end of pain and suffering for a dog or cat, leading to incessant biting and scratching to alleviate itching.
 If your pet is suffering from dermatology problems, bring him to Spring Creek Animal Hospital in San Antonio for treatment.
-Our San Antonio veterinarian has ample experience diagnosing and treating pet dermatology issues.
+Our San Antonio veterinarian has ample experience in providing dermatology services for pets, both in diagnosing and treating pet dermatology issues.
 The sooner we can evaluate your dog or cat, the sooner he can receive treatment.

 Symptoms of Skin Problems

 Itching is the most common symptom of a skin problem in your pet.
 Your dog or cat may spend most of the day scratching, biting, or chewing his skin in an attempt to relieve his itching.
 You may also notice irritation, dryness, flakiness, open sores, or rashes on your pet’s skin.
 Fur loss and infection are byproducts of your pet’s scratching.
 Skin problems can be caused by allergies or health conditions.

 If your dog is excessively scratching, our dog dermatologist will be able to help diagnose the underlying cause of it and appropriate treatment.

 Types of Dermatology Issues